 Having a great social media proposal is a vital tool for the success of both an agency and a freelance social media manager.
-It is no brainer that as a freelance social media manager, you need clients to survive.
-It takes a steady influx of new and repeat clients to keep the lights on.
+It is a no-brainer that as a freelance social media manager, you need clients to survive.
+It takes a steady influx of new and repeats clients to keep the lights on.
 Whereas 90% of social media management is all about how efficient one is in their operations and consistency, the remaining 10% comes into play when scouting for new clients.

 Once you have attracted the leads to your website or social pages, you may have done part of the heavy lifting, which involves beating other agencies and freelancers to the customer.
 However, you will still need to convince them that you are the best choice for their social media marketing campaign strategies.